Articles in Featuring Felines are written by

 Cats' Adventures & Travels 11

 One day in the middle of winter 2008/9 Cooper returned home with no camera, which had apparently fallen out of its case.
 This was a disaster!
 A replacement was quickly provided by the original suppliers and the feline pro was back in business.
 Some three months later, in the spring, a neighbour turned up with the missing device, which he had found in his garden.
 It had survived the rigours of a Seattle winter, and although unfortunately none of the photos had also survived, it was repaired and put back into use.
-It's preferred to the newer one as it has a shallower depth of field.
+It was preferred to the newer one as it had a shallower depth of field.

 If you'd like to comment please contact me,